jerryryle/rogueportal/docs/index.md

 It also creates the `wlan0` interface, invoking `wpa_supplicant` to start it.

 ### Enable IP Forwarding
 You'll need to configure the kernel to allow IP forwarding so that we can forward access point traffic to the bridge interface.
-To do this, edit the sysctl configuration file with this command:
+To do this, open the sysctl configuration file with this command:
 ```bash
 sudo nano /etc/sysctl.conf
 ```